anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We must not allow ourselves to become like the system we oppose.
+Quote: Forgiveness is choosing to love.
+It is the first skill of self-giving love.

-By: Desmond Tutu
+By: Mahatma Gandhi